 Now I think everyone knows my opinion regarding paper sleeves or paper poly lined sleeves.
 They are abrasive and induce paper dust.
 They also have a sawing action on the jacket if you store your record inside of the jacket.
 Now it will take many years to notice the effect of using them.
 If you are satisfied with paper that’s fine.

+So I pretty well have rethought this whole section and I know greatly prefer the crystal clear inner sleeves for almost all of my records.
+The convenience of being able to read the record labels without touching the record can't be overstated.
 3 mil inner sleeve HDPE afford what I believe is the min. protection needed at a low cost.
 High Density Polyethylene is a very neutral material with great impact resistance and won’t promote the growth of mold or bacteria in high humidity climates.
 4 mil is obvious better if you can afford to buy them, use at least on new heavy weight records.
 I use the inner sleeves with a flap for high rotation records, to minimize cleaning and the crystal clear sleeves are used on all color records.

 Outer sleeves are important to protecting the aesthetic value of the jacket because it’s part of the art form of a vinyl record and since most people are attracted to vinyl records for both the sound and sensory touch of holding and reading a jacket, it’s also part of the value.
 Discogs doesn’t rate the media and sleeve just for the fun of it, it’s extremely valuable as a whole package.
 If not for resale, at least to have your insurance company properly assess its value if something unfortunate was to happen to your collection.
 I have been slowly changing my records over to the new 4 mil dual pocket single tuckable flap, as I hate the resealable tape and having the flap outside, that can catch on another album when shuffling records in and out of storage and the aesthetics are simply amazing with this product when mated with clear inner sleeves.